FortinetCloudCSE/azure-202-advanced/content/5_Chapter-Five/5_3-internet-inbound.md

 weight: 3
 ---

-In this task, the student will create FortiGate firewall policies and DNAT policies on Load balancer to allow North-South (Internet inbound) network traffic.
+In this task create FortiGate firewall policies and DNAT (Destination Network Address Translation) policies on the Load balancer to allow Internet inbound network traffic.

+1. ***Find*** Internet Inbound IP Address

     1. From your assigned Resource Group **"vwanxx-training"**, navigate to your vWAN **"vwanxx-training_VWAN"** and then your hub **"vwanXX-eastus-vHub1_VHUB"**

     1. ***Click*** Network Virtual Appliance in the left-hand navigation
     1. ***Click*** on "Manage Configurations" in the right-hand "Network Virtual Appliances" pane
     1. ***Click*** on Internet Inbound in the left-hand navigation
-    1. ***Note*** You should see a Public IP with "vwanxx-slb-pip" assigned to the load balancer already.
-Also there are 0 rules at this time that are assigned to the Loadbalancer.
+    1. ***Note*** You should see a Public IP with "vwanxx-slb-pip" assigned to the load balancer.
+Notice there are 0 rules assigned to the Loadbalancer
+        Load Balancer Rules are required to allow traffic inbound.
+Each rule specifies IP, Port, and Protocol
-    1. ***Copy*** the Name (vwanxx-slb-pip) and IP address to a notepad.
+    1. ***Copy*** the Name (vwanxx-slb-pip) and IP address to a notepad

     ![5_3-internet-inbound-1](../images/5_3-internet-inbound-1.png)

     ![5_3-internet-inbound-2](../images/5_3-internet-inbound-2.png)